McDowell, lcsw copyright 2003

 her needs under the carpet; that's why she's saying that it

-We might also say she
+We might also

 has “self abandoned”-she focuses so much on what